Proudly Serving Colorado Springs and South Denver

 Identifying the Presence of Mold

 The journey to a mold-free home begins with identifying its presence.
 Mold can appear as a spotty colored pattern on the infested material.
 However, it’s not always visible to the naked eye.
-Unexplained health issues such as allergies, constant headaches, and respiratory problems can often be an indication of hidden mold.
+Unexplained health issues such as allergies, constant headaches, and respiratory problems can often indicate hidden mold.

 In-store mold inspection kits are available, but they can often be unreliable.
 A professional mold inspection is the most accurate way to confirm a mold infestation.
-Professional inspectors have the tools, training, and credentials to provide an accurate mold reading.
+Skilled inspectors have the tools, training, and credentials to provide a precise mold reading.

 The Steps Involved in Mold Remediation